 One of the easiest ways to get clients for freelance proofreading jobs is to join Facebook groups for writers, bloggers and other content producing online entrepreneurs.
 Some of my friends get ALL of their clients this way!

-Apparently you can also do a similar thing with Linkedin groups as well – but I haven’t tried that.
+Apparently, you can also do a similar thing with LinkedIn groups as well – but we haven’t tried that.

 You can also try freelance sites like:

 How much can you expect to make as a proofreader?

 Beginner proofreaders do not get paid well.
 I don’t want to lead you on!
 You will be lucky to make $5 per hour when you are first starting out.
 However, as a freelance proofreader you can set you own rates.

 Once you are experienced as a freelance proofreader, you can charge anywhere from $25 to $100 per hour.
 This is certainly worth the hard work required to get there if you love proofreading!

 The primary benefit of working as a freelance proofreader online is the flexible working hours.
 If you are looking to be able to work from anywhere and live the life of your dreams – consider becoming a freelance proofreader.
 You could also supplement your proofreading income by working as a virtual assistant or starting a blog.

 Professional proofreaders have the freedom to work from anywhere and make a full-time living working part-time!

 One of the best legal proofreading courses to maximize your earnings

 If you can specialize in the highest paying proofreading jobs (usually court transcripts) then you have a better chance of making more money.
 Check out one of the best legal proofreading courses by Caitlin Pyle to learn how to make the most money.